Lazio: Geography

+Climate

+The region's climate has considerable variability from area to area.
+In general, along the coast, there is a Mediterranean climate, the temperature values vary between 9–10 C in January and 24–25 C in July.

+Towards the interior, the climate is more continental and, on the hills, winters are cold and at night, temperatures can be quite frigid.

+Among the regional capital cities in Italy, Rome is the one with the highest number of hours of sunshine and days with clear skies during the year.

 History

 The Italian word Lazio descends from the Latin word Latium, the region of the Latins, Latini in the Latin language spoken by them and passed on to the Latin city-state of Ancient Rome.
 Although the demography of ancient Rome was multi-ethnic, including, for example, Etruscans, Sabines and other Italics besides the Latini, the latter were the dominant constituent.
 In Roman mythology, the tribe of the Latini took their name from King Latinus.
 Apart from the mythical derivation of Lazio given by the ancients as the place where Saturn, ruler of the golden age in Latium, hid (latuisset) from Jupiter there, a major modern etymology is that Lazio comes from the Latin word "latus", meaning "wide", expressing the idea of "flat land" meaning the Roman Campagna.
 Much of Lazio is in fact flat or rolling.
 The lands originally inhabited by the Latini were extended into the territories of the Samnites, the Marsi, the Hernici, the Aequi, the Aurunci and the Volsci, all surrounding Italic tribes.
 This larger territory was still called Latium, but it was divided into Latium adiectum or Latium Novum, the added lands or New Latium, and Latium Vetus, or Old Latium, the older, smaller region.
 The northern border of Lazio was the Tiber river, which divided it from Etruria.

 The emperor Augustus officially united almost all of present-day Italy into a single geo-political entity, Italia, dividing it into eleven regions.
-The part of today's Lazio south of the Tiber river – together with the present region of Campania immediately to the southeast of Lazio and the seat of Neapolis – became Region I (Latium et Campania), while modern Upper Lazio became part of Regio VII - Etruria, and today's Province of Rieti joined Regio IV - Samnium.
+The part of today's Lazio south of the Tiber river – together with the present region of Campania immediately to the southeast of Lazio and the seat of Neapolis – became Region I (Latium et Campania), while modern Upper Lazio became part of Regio VII – Etruria, and today's Province of Rieti joined Regio IV – Samnium.

 After the Gothic conquest of Italy at the end of the fifth century, modern Lazio became part of the Ostrogothic Kingdom, but after the Gothic War between 535 and 554 and conquest by the Byzantine Empire, the region became the property of the Eastern Emperor as the Duchy of Rome.
 However, the long wars against the Longobards weakened the region.
 With the Donation of Sutri in 728, the Pope acquired the first territory in the region beyond the Duchy of Rome.